-How To Clean A Sponge
+How Long Does A Sponge Last?

 Like most people, you probably use your sponge several times a day to clean countertops and hand wash dishes.
 But, did you know that most sponges contain more germs than most anything else in your house?
 They are such a harbor for contamination that the FDA will not even allow them to touch sanitized surfaces in restaurants. .
 So, to keep your sponge from doing more harm than good, and at the same time make your sponge last longer, it’s important to always keep your sponge clean.
 Our suggestions on how to keep your sponge clean are detailed below.